Edarem: Television work

 Muscare began his entertainment career in 1970 for KBMA-TV (later KSHB-TV) in Kansas City, Missouri, as host of the children's program 41 Treehouse Lane, which he hosted until 1983.
 As a television presenter, he went by the stage name "Uncle Ed", and also hosted a late-night show (for which he wore a vampire costume) called Uncle Ed's All Night Live until 1984.
 The following year, Muscare, using the moniker "Edmus Scarey" (a play on his name's actual pronunciation), debuted on KNXV-TV in Phoenix as the host of Friday Night at the Frights, a late-night program airing horror B-movies.
 He resigned abruptly one year later.

 Arrest

-In 1986, Muscare was arrested for sexual battery.
+In 1986, Muscare had sexual contact with a 14-year-old boy.
 His actions were reported to the police, and he was arrested shortly after leaving KNXV-TV.
-The following year, he was charged.
+The following year, he was charged with sexual battery.
 He was sentenced to imprisonment for 18 months and placed on probation for ten years.
 Muscare is not known to have reoffended, commenting that "I would never sexually offend again, but we can't help but sin.
 We're all human beings".